 Land, and who owns it, is at the forefront of the debate.
 An organisation with the power to acquire land is needed, to improve the social and economic future of the Highlands and allow the area to play a wider role in the UK economy.

-The HIDB is chaired by Professor Robert Grieve, one of Scotland’s leading post-war planners, and will cover the traditional crofting counties of the Highlands, from Argyll to Zetland.
+The HIDB is chaired by Professor Robert Grieve, one of Scotland’s leading post-war planners, and will cover the traditional crofting counties of the Highlands from Argyll to Zetland.

-The role of the Board is set out in the document below:
+The role of the HIDB is set out in The Constitution, Functions and Administration of the HIDB.

 -